-Based on previous presentations of plant macrofossils from houses analysed in ways similar to those in this paper (Grabowski and Linderholm 2013, Grabowski 2013, Karg et al. 2004, Moltsen 2011, Robinson 2000, Viklund 1998a and b), one could argue that an archaeobotanical analysis should primarily be performed on houses defined as burnt, since these tend to present more numerous and less fragmented assemblages on which interpretations are more easily formulated.
-On occasion, this has also been expressed explicitly (Henriksen 2007, Karg et al. 2004).
+Based on previous presentations of plant macrofossils from houses analysed in ways similar to those in this paper (Grabowski and Linderholm 2013, Grabowski in press, Karg et al 2004, Moltsen 2011, Robinson 2000, Viklund 1998a and b) one could argue that archaeobotanical analysis should primarily be performed on houses defined as burned, since these tend to present more numerous and less fragmented assemblages on which interpretations are more easily formulated.
+This has on occasion also been expressed explicitly (Henriksen 2007, Karg et al 2004).